 Not Setting Boundaries and Saying Yes Without Thought

 This is usually related to being a people pleaser, too.
 Some people call these people “yes” people.
 You see them in every single PTA, Church Group, Office, and volunteer opportunity.
 Some may see this person as the “go-for,” who gets things done for others.
 These people are often stressed, overwhelmed, and have low self-esteem.

 Many people-pleasers say yes to every single ask of them without even thinking.
 This is a huge time vampire because there is no reason why you need to say yes to everything.
 First, weigh the things people ask you to determine if it’s worth being involved or not.
 An excellent way to decide is to have criteria for saying yes.

 Ensure that doing this will get you closer toward your goals in each life area.
 Check your calendar to be sure that you do have the time available before saying yes.
 Say yes with enthusiasm or no without guilt.

 Now take a look at your own life and start identifying time vampires.
 Only you can truly determine what a time sucker is and what is not.
-For some people spending five minutes on social media is a time suck, but it might be how you schedule your downtime.
+Spending five minutes on social media is a time suck for some people, but it might be how you schedule your downtime.
 It’s your time, so if you can reach the goals you set for yourself, you can choose what tasks you want to do and what responsibilities you don’t want to do.

 Use the workbook along with the other guides in this series to take control and manage your time.